 By leveraging over-subscription services, TeleHealth provides patients with different healthcare access points when and where they need them.
 This is especially useful for patients with chronic illnesses, as it offers reliable, efficient, and cost-effective treatment for them.
 The global demand for telemedicine is expected to be estimated at $113.1 billion by 2025.

 The most advanced gene-editing technology to date is the Clustered Regularly Interspaced Short Palindromic Repeats (CRISPR).
 This acts to “cleave” the contaminated DNA strand by manipulating the normal processes of the immune system of the invading bacterial cells.
 This DNA break could change the way we treat illnesses.
 Many of our most considerable health risks, such as cancer and HIV, may be resolved in the coming years by altering genes.

 But their widespread use as all-powerful devices is contentious.
 Explicitly concerned about the “playing God” right of humankind and the use of gene editing to build a vast herd of designer babies.
 CRISPR continues to be a first-generation device, and its complete versatility is still not known.

 Both pharmaceutical and medical technologies are continuing to develop over the years.
 People live longer, and fewer diseases are deemed incurable.
-Jobs in the pharmaceutical industry are more demanded than ever before.
+Jobs in the pharmaceutical industry are in more demand than ever before.
 Who knows, next year will bring developments in medicine!